chrisemunt/mg_web/README.md

    * Introduce additional integrity checks for the data block transmission protocol between the DB Server and **mg\_web** (as used in $$stream^%zmgsis()).
 If this protocol becomes corrupted on account of application code resetting the DB Server's primary device, the 4-Byte header representing the following data size is lost from the transmission.
 If **mg\_web** detects this fault, it will immediately switch to plain data stream mode (as used in streamascii^%zmgsis()) and the following message will be written to the event log:
       * "Invalid buffer returned from DB Server (size=825318267; context=1).
 Consider using the 'streamascii' transmission protocol."

+### v2.8.43f (30 October 2025):
+   * Introduce a facility to record connection management in the event log.
+      * Use log level 'c' to record when DB Server connections are created and closed.
+      * Use log level 'C' to record when DB Server connections are created/reused and released/closed.
+      * Example: log_level ec (record errors and basic connection management).